 Be aware that mobile phones can have very bright displays.

-A careful lookout on the ground and in air is critical.
-It is very easy to lose sight of other aircraft lights as they merge with background lights.
+A careful lookout on the ground and in the air is critical.
+It's very easy to lose sight of other aircraft lights as they merge with background lights.

-Speed perception is very difficult at night, and it is common to find the taxy speed building up without noticing it, consciously taxy slower than normal.
+Speed perception is very difficult at night, and it's common to find the taxi speed building up without noticing it.
+Consciously taxi slower than normal.

-For the preflight check a torch will be required, in particular a torch powerful enough to be able to see the detail required.
+For the preflight check, a torch will be required, in particular a torch powerful enough to be able to see the detail required.
 A headband torch can be useful.

 While carrying out the preflight, note the position of the aeroplane on the aerodrome and the position of other aircraft.

-All lights should be checked to ensure they are working, including but not limited to; navigation lights, anti-collision lights, strobe lights, taxi lights and landing lights.
-The pilot should also be familiar with their operation, how much can be seen with them and when they are used.
+All lights should be checked to ensure they are working, including but not limited to: navigation lights, anti-collision lights, strobe lights, taxi lights, and landing lights.
+The pilot should also be familiar with the lights operation, how much can be seen with them and when they are used.

 Internal aeroplane lighting, including the compass, must be operational and the pilot should know how to adjust the lighting levels.